fmetivier/pyPG/Readme.md

 the library consist of one class Milestones and two functions PERT and GANTT that can be quite easily customized.

-To use pyPG you need to have a working knowledge of MariaDB/MYSQL servers.
+To use pyPG you need to have a working knowledge of MariaDB/MYSQL servers in order to input your project data into the base.

 ## Installation and usage